37+ Google SERP Features: A Complete Guide

 The Knowledge Card is a separate block above the search results that offers helpful information about the query.

-This SERP feature is somewhat similar to the Knowledge Graph but works a little bit differently.
-Firstly, the Knowledge Graph takes information mainly from Wikipedia (also from the CIA World Factbook and Freebase), while the Knowledge Card takes information from the specialized databases, such as World Bank or The Skyscraper Center.
-Secondly, the Knowledge Card contains dynamic elements.
+This SERP feature is somewhat similar to the Knowledge Panel but works a little bit differently.
+The Knowledge Card contains dynamic elements.
 For example, the card from the screenshot below displays data at each point of the chart.
-In fact, such a block already contains comprehensive information about the query so the user rarely goes further to discover organic results.
+In fact, since these blocks already contain comprehensive information about the query, the user rarely goes further to discover organic results.

 Example